sotoseattle/cf_wordinator/README.md

 Send your query as a url and receive a json response

+Only accepts words (no spaces, a-z) and no upcase.

 ### Technological Characteristics:
 - Small footprint: Sinatra (Ruby) and Thin server